 Since then, a few states have since managed to build regulated online poker industries from the ground up, but progress has been slow.
 In each case, the markets have initially been ring-fenced before expanding via multi-state agreements.

-What started as a two-state online poker compact has recently expanded to three with the addition of New Jersey.
+What started as a two-state online poker compact between Delaware and Nevada has recently expanded to three with the addition of New Jersey.
 What’s more, Pennsylvania recently legalized iPoker, and it’s expected to make it a four-way alliance in due time.

 Nevada and Delaware join forces for online poker